vkostyanetsky/CurrencyRatesCrawler/README.md

 For instance, [this is an example](https://www.centralbank.ae/umbraco/Surface/Exchange/GetExchangeRateAllCurrencyDate?dateTime=2023-02-17
 ) of a URL the script can crawl to get currency rates for February 17, 2023.

-## Historical exchange rates
+## 🌆 Historical exchange rates

 Historical rates are the rates that have been published on the bank website in Excel files.

 This script tries to find the files on the [respective page](https://www.centralbank.ae/umbraco/Surface/Exchange/GetExchangeRateAllCurrency), then parses each one and puts the collected rates into a database.

-You can execute the script once (for instance, if you just want all currency rates that are possible to get, not the range specified in config.yaml for load_current.py only).
-Otherwise, you can start this one from time to time to be sure that if the bank changes something without warning, you will see the changes in your database.
+You are supposed to start this script from time to time to be sure that if the bank changes something without warning, you will see the changes in your database.
+However, you can execute the script only once (for instance, if you just want to load all currency rates that are possible to get).